AU-DK-Robotics/VL-GRiP3/readme.md

 pip install -r requirements.txt
 ```
 ## Run
-After creating the virtual environment, created your own dataset, and trained Predator, VL-GRiP3 can be runned using:
+After creating the virtual environment, created your own dataset, and trained Predator, VL-GRiP3 can be run using:

 ```bash